Ninja Chef Blender Blender Review

 The Ninja CT800 is fantastic for making nut butter.
 It easily processes nuts into a buttery, smooth mixture without much work on your part.
 You may need to use the tamper once to push everything down towards the blades, but it's easier to use to make nut butter than the Ninja Foodi Cold & Hot Blender and the Ninja Foodi Cold & Hot Blender.

-This blender also has a 'nut butter' blending program that lasts around 2 minutes.
+This blender also has a 'nut butter' blending program that lasts around two minutes.
 Blending programs generally don't produce better results than manual blending but will shut the blender off after a set amount of time, which is convenient.
-However, we had to blend for longer than 2 minutes to achieve the best results, so if you do use the blending program, you may need to run it a few times, depending on your recipe.
+However, we had to blend for longer than two minutes to achieve the best results, so if you do use the blending program, you may need to run it a few times, depending on your recipe.

 4.5